 Ingredients

-- Brussels Sprouts: Wash your brussels sprouts and dry them properly.
+- Brussels Sprouts: Wash your veggies and dry them properly.
 Remove any dry leaves.
 Trim the ends and then slice the sprouts in halves lengthwise.
 I like to cut them into halves, but you can also sous vide them whole.
-You’ll need to increase the sous vide time to 1 hour if you are cooking whole brussels sprouts.
+You’ll need to increase the sous vide time to 1 hour if you are cooking whole Brussels sprouts.

 - Olive Oil: Use regular olive oil for this recipe.
 Avoid extra virgin olive oil as it has a lower smoke point.